LeonardoCalazans/LeonardoCalazans/README.md

-### Hi there 👋
 ### Hi there! 😁

 My name is Leonardo from Brazil (🇧🇷).
-I am studying Systems analysis and development (Análise e desenvolvimento de sistemas).
+I am studying Computer Science (Ciência da Computação).
 I do open source projects to focus my learning, both front-end ande back-end.
 I'm still looking for a specific career to fall in love.

 In my free time I like to watch movies (🎞️) and series (📺), to read books (📚), to play RPG and games, to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).